ResearchandDestroy/DorXNG/README.md

 When running `--serverlist` mode disable the `--timeout` feature so there is no delay between requests (The default delay interval is 4 seconds).

-Just keep in mind that the more containers you run the more memory you will need.
+Keep in mind that the more containers you run the more memory you will need.
 This goes for deep recursion too...

 The more recursions your command goes through the more memory the process will consume.
 You may come back to find that the process has crashed with a `Killed` error message.
 If this happens your machine ran out of memory and killed the process.
 Not to worry though...
 Your database file is still good. 👍👍

 If your database file gets exceptionally large it inevitably slows down the program and consumes more memory with each iteration...
+Those Python Stack Frames are Thicc. 😅

 We've seen a marked drop in performance with database files that exceed approximately 50 thousand entries.

 The included [query.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/query.lst) file is every dork that currently exists on the [Google Hacking Database
 ](https://www.exploit-db.com/google-hacking-database).
 See: [ghdb_scraper.py](https://github.com/opsdisk/pagodo/blob/master/ghdb_scraper.py)

 However, when using `--querylist` iteration mode its best to use lists that are shorter than the included [query.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/query.lst)...
-With one instance on a machine with `16GBs` of memory we were able to iterate over several thousand queries before the process crashed.
+With one instance on a machine with `16GBs` of memory we were able to iterate over several thousand queries using `./DorXNG.py -S server.lst -Q query.lst -c4 -n64 -t0` before the process crashed.

+A rewrite of `DorXNG` in `Golang` is already in the works. 😉 (`GorXNG`? | `DorXNGNG`?) 😆

 We're gonna need more dorks... 😅 Check out [DorkGPT](https://www.dorkgpt.com/) 👀